 2000: Financial Sponsor, $1 million the State of the World Forum Millennium Conference in New York City, bringing together nearly 1,000 NGO, Corporate and Government leaders from around the world to discuss and strategize on ways and means to improve the state of our world.

-1998-2001: Founding Sponsor, $12 million, ISSO, CIPA, LGMSL and other advanced physics research programs described above, seeking breakthroughs required for a stable, thriving civilization in decades and centuries to come; focus on materials sciences, clean energy and inertial/gravitational propulsion.
+1998 – 2001: Founding Sponsor, $12 million, ISSO, CIPA, LGMSL and other advanced physics research programs described above, seeking breakthroughs required for a stable, thriving civilization in decades and centuries to come; focus on materials sciences, inertial/gravitational propulsion, and clean energy.

 2009: Integrity in Physics Award, Integrity Research Institute